This guide is intended to help Green Bits users and their vendors avoid and troubleshoot common scanning issues with vendor-generated barcode labels.

 Alternatively, use the Socket Mobile barcode scanner in HID mode to scan and verify vendor barcodes.

-Be aware of short identifiers
+Be aware of short identifiers (Washington only)

 If an item doesn't scan at the Register, it might be because the barcode on the item is a short identifier and the SKU in Green Bits is the full lot number/global ID.
 A short identifier is the last seven characters, after the period: